yh-ng/tp/docs/UserGuide.md

     ____________________________________________________________
      Noted.
 I've removed this module:
        [A+] CS1010 (4 MC) (AY1920S1)
-     Now you have 7 modules in the list.
+     Now you have 7 module(s) in the list.
     ____________________________________________________________
 ```